ao1codes/WORKHORSE-LITE/README.md

 **Email an AI.
 Get smart replies.
 No login needed.**

 An AI email responder that replies to Gmail messages using Google Gemini.
-Works without a login or app—just send an email to get a response.
+Works without a login or app.
+Just send an email to get a response.

 ---